arbuckle/kube-make/README.md

 **-e - Environment**

 The environment, or namespace, in which to perform the action.
 This parameter must correspond to a directory name in the `./apps` folder.

+**-t - Token**

+An authentication token for the remote host.
+Can also be provided via the `KUBE_DEPLOY_TOKEN` environmental variable

+**-c - Client Cert**

+The location of a client certificate for authentication with the kubernetes master.
+Can also be provided via the `KUBE_DEPLOY_CERT` environmental variable